tmcelroy2202/container/difference.md

 in v2, i would like for the led controller to be directly called, via a function, in databased, so that i have more freedom on configuration without trying to use string slicing to approximate passing arguments, like i have been doing.

-I beleive I will still keep the bridge system, but I will make it do significantly less it will purely take content from balls.txt and call databased on that content
+I believe I will still keep the bridge system, but I will make it do significantly less it will purely take content from balls.txt and call databased on that content

 this does mean databased will become a much larger file, and maybe that should be taken into consideration.
 I might make a bunch of abstractions.
 I wanted to write a library version of databased, so that might happen.